MizaGBF/GBFAP/readme.md

 ### You want to host the assets
 1. Copy this repo.
-2. Run `python updater.py -force -download -init` to download all the assets and new characters (The script will ask you to confirm).
+2. Run `python updater.py -downloadall` to download all the assets.
+(The script will ask you to confirm.
+You can also turn off changes to data.json when asked.).
 3. Change line 2 of `index.js`: From `const LOCAL = false;` to `const LOCAL = true;`

 You can now host the project in the way you prefer.